Rsheng0221/Rsheng0221/README.md

 # 👋 Hi, I'm Rsheng

-🚀 Full-Stack Developer | System Architect | Problem Solver

 ---

 ## 🧠 About Me

-I’m a full-stack developer who enjoys building complete systems from the ground up — from backend architecture to frontend experience.

-I focus on writing clean, maintainable code and designing systems that are scalable, efficient, and practical.
-I like turning complex requirements into simple, reliable solutions.
+I am a developer who enjoys the rich and beautiful frontend styles of animation.
+I am passionate about creating all kinds of systems and integrating with AI to make things more convenient for people.
+I like to research any issues related to game's script, which makes me happier.
+In addition, I enjoy playing basketball in my spare time, which helps me stay healthy.

 ---

 ## ⚙️ Tech Stack

-* **Languages:** JavaScript / TypeScript, Python, Lua
+* **Skill:** JavaScript, Python, C#, Lua
-* **Frontend:** HTML, CSS, modern JS frameworks
+* **Frontend:** HTML, CSS, Vue
 * **Backend:** Node.js, RESTful APIs, server architecture
 * **Database:** MongoDB, MySQL
-* **Tools:** Git, Docker (basic), API integration, system design
+* **Tools:** Docker, API integration, system design

 ---

-## 💡 What I Do

-* Build full-stack web applications
-* Design and implement backend systems & APIs
-* Develop automation tools and bots
-* Create data-driven dashboards and management panels
-* Optimize system performance and structure

----

 ## 📫 Contact Me

-If you have any questions, feel free to reach out:
+If you have any questions you'd like to ask me, please feel free to contact me.

 * QQ: 3391407547
 * Discord: .rsheng_